-HIST 4383 The European Intellectual Tradition
+- HIST 4383 The European Intellectual Tradition 3 cr.

-3 cr.
 This course is not a history of formal thought, but relates central ideas to political, economic, social, artistic, and scientific movements.
 The first semester concentrates on the earlier periods and the second semester on modern Europe.
-Either semester may be taken independently.

-- HIST 4403 History of Mexico 3 cr.
+Either semester may be taken independently. - HIST 4403 History of Mexico 3 cr.
 Political, economic, and social developments from the colonial period to the present. - HIST 4406 Caribbean Civilization 3 cr.
 Survey of the West Indies, Central America, Colombia, and Venezuela from colonial to modern times. - HIST 4501 The Colonial Period in American History 3 cr.
 An examination of the establishment and development of the English colonies in North America. - HIST 4502 The Revolutionary Period in American History 3 cr.
 An analysis of the causes, progress, and consequences of the revolution in the British colonies of North America. - HIST 4503 The New Nation 1789-1815 3 cr.
 Development of American political, social, and cultural institutions during the formative years of the new Republic. - HIST 4504 The Jackson Era 1815-1845 3 cr.
-Examination of the nature of Jacksonian Democracy and its treatment in American historiography. - HIST 4505 The Disruption of the Union 1845-1861 3 cr.
-A study of the divisive political, social, and economic forces which intensified in the 1840s and culminated in the Civil War. - HIST 4506 Civil War and Reconstruction 3 cr.
+Examination of the nature of Jacksonian Democracy and its treatment in American historiography. - HIST 4505 The Disruption of the Union 1845-18613 cr.A study of the divisive political, social, and economic forces which intensified in the 1840s and culminated in the Civil War.3 - HIST 4506 Civil War and Reconstruction 3 cr.
 A study of the wartime problems of the Union and Confederacy, the consequences of the war, and the efforts to create a new Union. - HIST 4508 America in Transition 1877-1900 3 cr.
-An intensive study of the rise of the United States as an industrial and world power with particular stress on the changing patterns within American society. - HIST 4510 Recent American History 3 cr.
-Historical evolution of the United States in recent times. - HIST 4511 Recent American History 3 cr.
-Historical evolution of the United States in recent times.

-HIST 4521 The New South 3 cr.
-Political, social, and economic changes in the South since 1880.

-- HIST 4543 United States Urban History 3 cr.
+An intensive study of the rise of the United States as an industrial and world power with particular stress on the changing patterns within American society. - HIST 4510 Recent American History3 cr.Historical evolution of the United States in recent times. - HIST 4511 Recent American History3 cr.Historical evolution of the United States in recent times. - HIST 4521 The New South 3 cr.
+Political, social, and economic changes in the South since 1880. - HIST 4543 United States Urban History 3 cr.
 Urban development in the United States from the colonial town to the twentieth century megalopolis. - HIST 4551 African-American Slavery 3 cr.
 A study of the origins and the political, economic, and social structure of slavery in the European colonial empires of the western hemisphere with special emphasis on the British Empire and the United States. - HIST 4552 Black Movements and Messiahs 3 cr.
-A study of the organizations, leadership, and programs of late nineteenth and twentieth century movements that have sought escape from personal and institutional racism in the United States. - HIST 4580 Diplomatic History of the United States 3 cr.
-Historical evolution of American foreign policies since 1776. - HIST 4581 Diplomatic History of the United States 3 cr.
-Historical evolution of American foreign policies since 1776.
+A study of the organizations, leadership, and programs of late nineteenth and twentieth century movements that have sought escape from personal and institutional racism in the United States. - HIST 4561 U.S. Constitutional Development to 1865 3 cr.
+The historical development of the U.S. Constitution from its British origins to the end of the American Civil War.